 All appraisers are required to be registered with the Texas Department of Licensing and Regulation.
 The TDLR registration requires that each appraiser must successfully complete a five-year educational program and pass a required number of course hours within a specified time.
-Additionally, all appraisers must pass required exams at levels three and four of the certification requirements.
+Additionally, all appraisers must pass required exams at levels three and four of the certification requirement.
 After successfully completing the required curriculum and approval of a demonstration appraisal or taking an additional appraisal course, an appraiser is awarded the designation of Registered Professional Appraiser (RPA).
-There is also a requirement of at least thirty hours of continuing education units every year to re-certify the RPA designation.
+There is also a requirement of at least sixty hours of continuing education units every two years in order to re-certify the RPA designation.
 LCAD currently has four RPAs on staff.
 The LCAD appraisal staff stays abreast of current trends affecting property through review of published materials, attendance at conferences, course work and continuing education.

-Appraisers are responsible for the discovery, listing, and appraisal of all type's property.
-A physical reinspection of Chisum ISD, Prairiland ISD, and Roxton ISD was performed for the 2018 tax year.
+Appraisers are responsible for the discovery, listing, and appraisal of all types property.
+A physical reinspection of North Lamar ISD was performed for the 2010 tax year.
 Capitol Appraisal Group, LLC has been doing the appraisal of utilities, industrial and some personal property for several years.
 The Chief Appraiser and staff continually strive to improve the quality and performance of all appraisals.
 The mission of the appraisal district is to appraise all property in the district at market value equally and uniformly, and to communicate that value to each taxpayer and taxing jurisdiction.